slviajero/tinybasic/README.md

 The program was originally written in C with minimal library support.
 All code was done by hand.
 The C stack is not used for arithmetic to keep it minimal.
 The interpreter uses a set of global variables, an own stack and a static memory and variable array to emulate the low memory environment of the early microcomputers.

 The project has outgrown its beginnings by now.
-It became a full featured BASIC interpreter with some IoT and microcontroller features.
+It became a full featured BASIC interpreter with IoT and microcontroller specific features.
+There is an underlying hardware abstraction layer making the interpreter useable on a number of architectures like Arduino AVR, ESP8266, ESP32, SAMD, RP2040 and ARM.

-Arithmetic originally was only 16 bit integer.
-It is 16 bit, 32bit or float.
+Arithmetic is 16 bit, 32bit or float depending on the compiler settings and the platform.
 The full set of logical expresssions with NOT, AND, OR is implemented C style.
 Conditions are part of the arithemtic and not separate like in many basic dialects.
 This makes the call stack of the recursive descent deeper but simplifies other code.
 To reduce the memory footprint of this part of the runtime code no arguments are passed in the C functions.
 Instead, an own multi purpose 16 bit stack is added.

 Memory access by default is 8bit.
 For memory, stack and variable access, array logic is used and not C pointers.
 This allows all pointers to be integers which can be stored on the arithmetic stack if needed.
+Depending on the platform BASIC memory can be between 512kB and 64 kB.
+Larger memory models are possible.

+Filesystems like Arduino SD, ESPSPIFFS and LittleFS are supported on microcontrollers.
+EEPROMS can be used as BASIC filesystem using the EepromFS library.

+Small LCD displays, TFT and VGA monitors are supported.
+The later two with graphics features.

+There are many microcontroller specific features.
+I added EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support and very simple MQTT / Wifi support on ESP.

 The interpreted can be compliled with standard gcc on almost any architecture or in the Arduino IDE without changes.